 The revenue budget will be financed by:

-- Revenue support grant from Welsh Government of £91.2m
+- Revenue support grant from Welsh Government of £111.3 million

-- Council Tax to fund the services of the Police and crime commissioner for Gwent) of £16.9m
+- Council Tax (Police and crime commissioner for Gwent) of £19.8 million

 This capital expenditure will look to support:

-- Further investment of £1.65m in our highways and structures with targeted work to improve the condition of our road infrastructure
+- investment in our ICT and network estate to improve the resilience of our service delivery

 Medium term financial planning